apache/jmeter/eclipse.md

 it just means that your Eclipse project is set up with JRE libraries instead of JDK libraries.
-The suggested fix is to add a JDK in `Window->Preferences->Java->Installed JREs`.
+The suggested fix is to add a JDK in `Window --> Preferences --> Java --> Installed JREs`.

-Then do a `Project->Properties` and select `Java Build Path` in the left pane, and then select the `Libraries` tab in the right pane.
+Then do a `Project --> Properties` and select `Java Build Path` in the left pane, and then select the `Libraries` tab in the right pane.
 Scroll to the bottom, select the `JRE System Library`, and click `Remove`.
 Then click `Add library...` , select `JRE System Library`, and then select the JDK.